Introducing a Breast Cancer Clinical Trial,

 • I think I am menopausal.
 Can I participate?

 No, the focus of this study is premenopausal women.
-You must be having periods.
 If you are not having periods and you are unsure if you are menopausal, your doctor will take a blood test to confirm.

 • Who decides who may participate in the trial?